Health and Wellness

 Some health related documents are available on this site and may be downloaded by using the links in the expandable menus further down this page.
 If you have specific questions or concerns, please contact Mrs. Lahey through either school office or by clicking on her contact information in her profile at the bottom of this page.
 You can also view our public Wellness Policy by clicking on the Wellness Policy button below.

 In order for us to give a student any medication during the school day whether it is a prescription or over-the counter drug, we must have a signed consent form from a parent or guardian on file.
 No child is allowed to carry any medication with them (this includes Tylenol, Advil, cough drops, etc.) The only exceptions are inhalers and Epi-pens and the proper paperwork must be on file from your child's physician.

 Prevent Transmission of Seasonal Flu

-If your children are sick with flu-like symptoms (vomiting, diarrhea, fever, sore throat, etc.) we ask that they do not return to school for at least 24 hours after their fever is gone.
+If your child is sick with flu-like symptoms (vomiting, diarrhea, fever, sore throat, etc.) we ask that they do not return to school for at least 24 hours after their fever is gone.
 ESM considers a fever to be 99.9 degrees or higher.
 Fever should be gone without the use of fever-reducing medicine like acetaminophen or ibuprofen.
 In addition, the following can help prevent the transmission of the flu:

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 If one is not available, please cough or sneeze into your sleeve.
 Throw any tissues away after use.

 - Wash your hands often with soap and water.
 Throw any paper towels away after use.

 - Avoid touching your eyes, nose or mouth.
 Germs spread that way.

 Medications for After School Hours Including Extended Care, Clubs and Sports